p4ali/Notes/ruby/sinatra.md

 ^C[2015-01-08 10:40:06] INFO  going to shutdown ...
 [2015-01-08 10:40:06] INFO  WEBrick::HTTPServer#start done.
 ```
-You can slso run sinatra with `shotgun`, so that the web service will be auto-reloaded by `shothun` for each change.
+You can also run sinatra with `shotgun`, so that the web service will be auto-reloaded by `shothun` for each change.
 To do that:
 ```bash
 $ gem install --no-rdoc --no-ri shotgun
 $ shotgun simple.rb -p 4567